Prostitution in Belgium

 Prostitution in Belgium is legal and was decriminalized on 1 June 2022.
 Human trafficking or exploiting individuals involved in prostitution is punishable by a maximum prison sentence of 30 years.

 Some cities in Belgium have a red-light district, often with window prostitution.
-In 2015, it was estimated that there were 26,000 prostitutes in Belgium, many of them are from Bulgaria.
+In 2015, it was estimated that there were 26,000 prostitutes in Belgium, many of them from Bulgaria.

-A report commissioned by the National Bank of Belgium, revealed estimations of a turnover tax of €840 million from forms of prostitution in 2015.
-The most important segments of the market seem to be escort and private prostitution, rather than the more visible forms of window or street prostitution.
+A report commissioned by the National Bank of Belgium, estimated the revenue from heterosexual prostitution to be €840 million ($ million) in 2015.
+The most important segments of the market were escorting and private prostitution, rather than the more visible forms of window and street prostitution which made up only 30%.

+Since 1 December 2024, sex workers or prostitutes within Belgium have had legal access to maternity leave, pensions and unemployment benefits.
+Belgium is the first country in the world to implement and enact these reforms.

 Legal framework

 Prior to 1946, prostitution was regulated by the municipalities, with mandatory registration and medical checks.
-In 1946 Federal legislation replaced local control of prostitution, however the municipalities could still regulate in their local area for the sake of public order or morality.
+In 1946, Federal legislation replaced local control of prostitution; however, the municipalities could still regulate in their local area for the sake of public order or morality.

 Prostitution and paying for sexual services were not prohibited in the 1946 legislation, but Article 380 added the following offences: